FlowFuse/device-agent/README.md

 ### `device.yml` - for provisioning

-When a device should be auto registered on the FlowForge platform, a group of provisioning configuration details are required.
-These are generated for you in FlowForge **Team Settings** under the **Devices** tab when you create a provisioning token.
+When a device should be auto registered on the FlowFuse platform, a group of provisioning configuration details are required.
+These are generated for you in FlowFuse **Team Settings** under the **Devices** tab when you create a provisioning token.
 These can be copied from the platform, or downloaded directly as a yml file.